kylie-west/savor/README.md

 # Savor - An online recipe box.

 This web app allows users to simply store, view, and edit their own recipes.
+[View live here!](https://savor-recipe-box.netlify.app/)

 ## Create and edit recipes